 Question to think about: How do we look for connections (where we intersect with others) and also celebrate our differences?

-We know some of the identities that intersect in our Mosby Woods family:
+We know some of the identities that intersect in our Mosaic family:

-We have kids who get AAP services (Advanced Academic Program) and who may come to Mosby Woods from other areas of the county.
+We have kids who get AAP services (Advanced Academic Program) and who may come to Mosaic from other areas of the county.